570.2 Joint and Crack Maintenance

 570.2.7 Experimental Joints

 Test joints filled with pre-molded rubber joint material or other types of joints constructed for experimental purposes shall be checked periodically and failures reported to the Maintenance Division.
-These joints should not be poured or repaired without approval of the Maintenance Division, with the concurrence of Organizational Results.
+These joints should not be poured or repaired without approval of the Maintenance Division, with the concurrence of Research.